 Advertising revenues are derived principally from online advertising pursuant to short-term contracts normally less than twelve months.
 Online advertising includes banners, links, logos and buttons placed on the Company's Web sites and sponsorship of a particular area of the Web sites.
 Contracts for advertising services are generally for a fixed payment over a contract period.
-For contracts where services are provided evenly over the period or where the Company is unable to reasonably determine the fair value of the individual services provided, revenue is recognized on a straight-line basis over the contract period.
-For multiple element contracts where the Company is able to reasonably determine the fair value of the individual services provided, the contract value is allocated among specific services provided and revenue is recognized in the period the services are performed.
+For contracts where services are provided evenly over the period or where the Company is unable to reasonably determine the fair value of the individual services provided in multiple element contracts, revenue is recognized on a straight-line basis over the contract period.
+For multiple element contracts where the Company is able to reasonably determine the fair value of the fair value of the contract value is allocated among specific services provided and revenue is recognized in the period the services are performed.
+In estimating the fair value of individual services provided and revenue is recognized to our customers using average sell rates for the period.
+Material differences could result in the amount and timing of our revenue for any period if management made different judgments or utilized different estimates.
 Company obligations typically include guarantees of a minimum number of impressions or times that an advertisement appears in pages viewed by users.
 To the extent that minimum guaranteed impressions are not met within the contractual time period, the Company defers recognition of the corresponding revenues until the remaining guaranteed impression levels are achieved.